 - An orientation session (one day)

-- Three to four workshops (half day or full day prior to select Council meetings)
+- 3–4 workshops (half-day or full-day prior to select Council meetings)

 - One 2-day planning session

-- Six to eight committee meetings (2–4 hours in length)
+- 4–6 sub-committee meetings (usually 2 hours in length)

 - The annual general meeting (one day)